 Ethiopia is home to an astonishing 70% of Africa’s Afroalpine ecosystem, with an exceptionally high diversity of rare and endemic species such as the endangered Ethiopian wolf, gelada monkey and walia ibex.
+Fewer than 500 Ethiopian wolves remain in a shrinking and increasingly fragmented mountaintop habitat, living in small, isolated populations.
 Ethiopia’s growing human population, which currently numbers over 110 million, live mostly in the highlands, exerting immense pressure on their natural resources.
 The need for sustainable use is urgent to ensure that Afroalpine ecosystem services and unique wildlife persist in the future.

 In a win for Ethiopian conservation, the Borena Sayint Worehimenu National Park expanded in 2019 to include all the remaining biodiverse highland “guassa” grasslands in South Wollo.
 The native grass known as “guassa” is highly valued for its multiple uses, including thatching, rope-making and as fodder, and is at high demand in local markets.
 With support from the Ethiopian Wolf Conservation Programme (EWCP), these protected grasslands are now co-managed by local communities who are implementing a system rooted in old traditions, with phenomenal success.
 Communities exclude livestock to allow grasslands to grow, and regulate the harvest, including rotated extraction.
 With 18 kebeles (peasant associations) involved, the grasslands have recovered at an unprecedented rate from their previous exploitation.
 Each kebele manages their own resources with their own systems and by-laws, including ways to assist those most in need during a drought or as compensation for working as a community guard.